philiplb/CRUDlex/docs/api/Entity.rst

         :type $value: mixed
         :param $value: the value to convert
         :type $type: string
-        :param $type: the type to convert to like 'int' or 'float'
+        :param $type: the type to convert to like 'integer' or 'float'
         :returns: mixed the converted value

     .. php:method:: __construct(EntityDefinition $definition)